LeMikaelF/blog/_posts/2024-07-12-spel-arguments.md

 advised code when declaring new aspects.

 This screams "cross-cutting concern": something that is scattered throughout the code base, with one unique action applying to many methods.
 And cross-cutting concerns is just the use case for aspect-oriented programming.
-Some Spring projects use this liberally.
-Think of Spring
+Think of the Spring Framework's caching support.
-Cache.
 It has a single caching logic, but it can vary its cache names, be applied throughout the code base, and deal with nested types:

 ```java
 public record MyPojo(Nested nested) {